AdamAddem/EdenLib/README.md

     auto to_array(T&& obj)
     {...}

--Type chaining can be achieved by appending a '_' on every type but the last
+/* Type chaining can be achieved by appending a '_' on every type but the last */
     Example::as_const_::as_array_::as_ptr x; //const Example(*)[]
     type<int>::as_bounded_array_<5>::as_bounded_array<6> y; //int[6][5]

--Types may be represented as variables
+/* Types may be represented as variables */
     //type_variable concept filters for type<...> instances
     consteval bool arbitrary_condition(type_variable auto var) {
         //_i suffix may be applied to get a transformed type variable